lliu12/holomeetings/README.md

 ![Fox](https://github.com/lliu12/holomeetings/blob/main/gifs/compressed_single_fox.gif?raw=true)

+## How to Generate a GIF with a Hologram of your own
+The main steps are as follows:
+1. Run Generate-OBJ.ipynb or download your own .obj file.
+2. Process the output (a .obj file) using Adobe Mixamo and/or Blender.
+3. Run Generate-GIF.ipynb.

+Further details below:

+If you would like to project yourself on to your AprilBoard (or someone who you can take a picture of), open the notebook Generate-OBJ.ipynb.
+Follow the directions in there: upload a full-body image of the person and it will create a 3D model in .obj format.
+It is best if the person is in a "T-pose" with their arms in the shape of a T and their legs shoulder-width apart.

+If you are downloading your own .obj file, or using the ones provided in this repo, skip step 1.

+If you would like to animate a stationary 3D model, you can process the model with Adobe Mixamo, which helps you add a skeleton to your model and choose from a wide range of animations.
+You can download this animation and open it in Blender.

+Animation or no animation, you may want to use Blender to adjust the model.
+Some frequent adjustments we used were the Decimate tool and the Triangulate tool so that the model is more easily processed by our notebook.
+Another adjustment is using rotations and translations to make sure that the bottom of the model is level to the x=0, y=0 plane.
+Finally, make sure to export your animation or stationary model as a Wavefront Object (.obj).
+If it is an animation, Blender will create a series of .obj files that correspond to each frame of the animation

+Once your model is ready, run Generate-GIF.ipynb.
+Inside, you will need to specify the source video, the Aprilboard type (coarse or fine), and a directory for the .obj files.
+Currently, the function in the notebook is generateGIF3(), which is meant for animated objects.
+If you would like to project a stationary object, use generateGIF2().
+There is also generateGIF(), which produces a black and white video.
+(See utils.py for the exact implementation.)

 ## Running SLAM
 To work with the playroom dataset, follow these steps:
 1. Download the SLAM_playroom.pynb file and upload to Jupyter notebook (or you can run locally as a Python file if you download as a .py file).